 02 of 04

-This variety is a nice addition to the Hibiscus syriacus repertoire.
-Most varieties are... valued mainly for their flowers.
-But do not underestimate the importance of attractive foliage.
-Such "foliage plants" will "be there for you," after many a garden bloom has become little more than a memory.
+Most varieties of rose of Sharon are valued mainly for their flowers, but do not underestimate the importance of attractive foliage.
+Such "foliage plants" as this variety will "be there for you" after many a garden bloom has become little more than a memory.

 03 of 04